kyma-project/community/concepts/modularization/README.md

 ![](assets/modularization.drawio.svg)

-**Example:**
+### Example

-If we migrate eventing component to the proposed structure it would look like this:
+If we migrate the eventing component to the proposed structure it would look like this:
 - github.com/kyma-project/eventing-operator repository
     - charts (copied from kyma/resources/eventing)
     - crds (copied from kyma/installation/resources